Let's Find Sam

 Who is Sam? – Why are trying to find him?

 We want to find out who Sam is, how he is and where he is

 The BBC article about Sam was the initial inspiration for a charity concept linked to Fiveola that will work to eradicate homelessness in Greater Manchester.

 Sam will be unaware that his plight gave us the idea for Thanks Ethan!, named in remembrance of our co-founder, Ethan, who passed away at the young age of 24 in June 2018

 Sam told the BBC, "It's very, very tough, very cold," as he walked into the lobby of a centre for young homeless people in Manchester.

 As the temperature dips towards freezing, he needs a bed for the night.

-On and off, he says, he's been homeless for eight years, after a family breakdown, between hostels, friends' sofas and, too often, the streets.
+On and off, he says, he's been homeless for nine years, after a family breakdown, between hostels, friends' sofas and, too often, the streets.

 It's increasingly hard for young people like Sam to find places to rent, according to the charity Centrepoint.